Nimai95/Unit-1-Homeowrk/README.md

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

 Nest wealth’s customers includes financial institions like national bank, individual investors, financial advisors and employers.
-There is no specific informationa bout the market size of these set of customers.
+There is no specific information about the market size of these set of customers.
 Because they can be general customers to a major players of the financial world.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)